2019-2020 ACC Basketball Preview

 Departures: Mfiondu Kabengele (13.2 ppg., 5.9 rpg., 1.5 bpg., 36.9% 3pt.) was a 1st Round pick the NBA Draft; Terance Mann (11.4 ppg., 6.5 rpg., 39.0% 3pt.), Phil Cofer (7.4 ppg., 34.9% 3pt.), Christ Koumadje (6.6 ppg., 5.6 rpg., 1.4 bpg.), David Nichols (6.4 ppg.), and PJ Savoy (5.9 ppg.) graduated

-Without Mann and Nichols, Trent Forrest will bear tremendous responsibility leading the Florida State offense.
+Without Mann, Trent Forrest will bear tremendous responsibility leading the Florida State offense.
 That isn’t necessarily a bad thing as far as Forrest (9.3 ppg., 4.5 rpg., 3.7 apg., 1.9 spg.) is concerned; he’s a solid distributor that sees the floor well as a large, 6-4 point guard, he can get to the rim, and he doesn’t try to force things he isn’t good at, specifically shooting from the perimeter.
 He’s also an outstanding defensive player, although his effort level at both ends of the floor can contribute to limiting his playing time (it won’t be practical to ask him to play much more than the 29.9 minutes per game he played last season).
-The problem is that there is no obvious backup point guard, and perhaps more importantly there is no clear heir apparent to Mann as a secondary facilitator and playmaker.
+RayQuan Evans, a successful junior college transfer with a skill set similar to Forrest, will serve as his backup; he should represent an improvement from Nichols in every area except perimeter shooting.
+Unfortunately, there is no clear heir apparent to Mann as a secondary facilitator and playmaker at the other perimeter positions.
 M.J.
 Walker (7.5 ppg.), the other likely starter in the backcourt, has shown flashes of the potential that made him a 5 star recruit, but he’s been tremendously inconsistent and hasn’t even shot particularly well.
-Despite being significantly less heralded, another 6-5 guard, Devin Vassell, actually seemed like a better prospect.
+Despite being significantly less heralded, another 6-5 guard, Devin Vassell, actually seemed like a better prospect last season.
 When given the opportunity, Vassell was active at both ends of the floor and his per minute production was much higher than Walker’s, and even as a freshman he was a more efficient offensive player (41.9% 3pt., more assists than turnovers).
 He should assume a larger role as a sophomore.
 A newly added 5 star prospect, Patrick Williams, will play a significant role in the perimeter rotation as well.
 He can create his own shot and should be able to shoot the 3 right away, and at 6-6 he adds another quality defender that will help out on the boards.
 Anthony Polite will again receive minutes as part of the extended rotation, but he didn’t show much as a freshman beyond the nine points he scored against Murray St. in the NCAA Tournament, while junior college transfer Nathanael Jack will attempt to help fill Savoy’s role as a three point specialist.

 Balsa Koprivica, an active and mobile 7-1, 260 pound top 50 recruit, will take over in the post.
 While he might not be quite the defensive presence of Kabengele or Koumadje as a freshman, he does have face up skills that will help the offense.
 Koprivica is a willing and capable passer out of the post, which definitely could not be said of the departed duo and will be particularly helpful for a team that could struggle to move the basketball.
-Naheem McLeod, a long and relatively mobile 7-3 center new to basketball, could supply rebounding and shot blocking but, like a young Koumadje, will be a work in progress.
-A third 7 footer, graduate transfer Dominik Olejniczak, could allow McLeod to redshirt, although he wasn’t tremendously productive in his time at Ole Miss.
+With freshman Naheem McLeod being ruled academically ineligible, 7 foot graduate transfer Dominik Olejniczak, who wasn’t tremendously productive in his time at Ole Miss, will serve as Koprivica's backup.
 Raiquan Gray will step in at power forward after starting a handful of games when Cofer was injured.
-While he isn’t the shooter Cofer was, he provides more ballhandling and passing ability and, at 6-8, 260 pounds, he will be more helpful on the boards.
+Gray isn’t the shooter Cofer was, but he provides more ballhandling and passing ability and, at 6-8, 260 pounds, he will be more helpful on the boards.
 Transfer Malik Osborne, who was reasonably productive as a freshman at Rice (9.0 ppg., 6.5 rpg.), will provide depth behind Gray.

 2018-2019: 14-18, 5-13 in the ACC (tie for 11th)